Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Background and Related Work

-\descrplain{Bot Detection Techniques} Due to the influx of social media bots and their great potential for harm, research on detecting such accounts, both for study and for countering their effects, has developed.
-In order for these efforts to be trained and evaluated, first ground truth is needed.
-There are a variety of different methods in the literature for obtaining ground truth for bots, many of which are dependent on the type of bots that are being targeted (e.g. bots used for spam, bots used to inflate follower numbers).
-Common methods include 1) assuming suspended accounts were bots or spammers~\cite{banlanangt,adaptivespammer}, 2) manual annotation by experts~\cite{areyoucyborg} or via crowd-sourcing~\cite{mturk}, and 3) using honeypot accounts~\cite{caverlee}.
-In this work we do not label bot accounts directly but instead detect attacks and then collect the accounts involved.
-Once ground truth is established, most bot detection techniques employ supervised learning methods to classify new accounts.
-The model is trained on features derived from meta-data and most recent tweets~\cite{ahmet,areyoucyborg,varol1,varol2} of labeled bot accounts.
-Unsupervised learning methods can also search for highly correlated activities by groups of bots~\cite{adaptivespammer,fakes, debot}.
-Selection of these features depend on specific characteristics of the bot accounts that easily identify them.
-In \name astroturfing attacks, content deletion is the recognizable feature.
-Current detection methods rarely consider content deletion, as it can be difficult to obtain.
-For instance, Botometer~\cite{varol1} works on a snapshot of a profile instead of real-time activity.
-As such, it is not able to detect botlike activity of bots analyzed in this study since such activity is deleted quickly, unless one requests for Botometer score just before the deletion.
-Recently, Varol et al. ~\cite{varol2} used content deletion as a bot feature, but used a proxy feature to capture deletions: a high recent tweeting rate but low number of tweets which might capture deletion of old tweets but not tweets deleted quickly like in our case.
-Debot~\cite{debot} on the other hand is based on keyword filtering by Twitter's Streaming, which does not give deletion notices and would not collect the relevant data if the attacked keyword is not be provided before the attacks, which is not possible for the keywords which trends only once.
+Existing bot detection methods fall short of detecting the bot behavior we describe here as they rarely consider content deletion.
+Botometer~\cite{varol1} works on a snapshot of a profile and not on real-time activity, so it cannot detect the bot-like activity of accounts analyzed in this study since such activity is deleted quickly.
+Recently, Varol et al. ~\cite{varol2} used content deletion as a bot feature but used a proxy to capture deletions: a high recent tweeting rate but a low number of tweets.
+This may capture the deletion of old tweets but not tweets deleted quickly.
+Debot~\cite{debot} is based on keyword filtering by Twitter's Streaming, which does not give deletion notices and would not collect the relevant data if the attacked keyword is not be provided before the attacks, which is not possible for the keywords which trend only once.
 Chavoshi et al.~\cite{farkeden} discovered a set of Turkish bots with correlated deletion activity to hide bot-like behavior.
-However the authors did not study if these deletions were part of the astroturfing attacks which we describe here.
-In our study, the compromised users did not lose control of their accounts.
-The attackers only used them to astroturf trends, and delete their traces by deleting the tweets that are used for this task after accomplishing their goals.
-As these are benign users, they are likely to confuse supervised methods due to their dissimilarities to traditional bots.
-They would also confuse graph-based detection systems such as ~\cite{yu2006sybilguard,jia2017random} as they would connected to other benign accounts.
-Although they are compromised, as the tweets that disclose compromisation are deleted, compromised account detection systems~\cite{kuzenimyazmis,compa,towards,authorshipverification} might not be able to detect them if they do not account for deletions.
+However, this study did not uncover whether these deletions were part of the astroturfing attacks we describe here.
+In our work, we classify the bot-created fake trends using their characteristic behavior: deletions and the generated content.